 Why Collect Rainwater?

-Rainwater harvesting has gained particular popularity in developing countries where water scarcity is prominent, making rain one of the major sources of water for many.
-And while it remains a major source of water for those regions, it continues to be a popular method of water collection for residents and businesses in developing countries such as Germany, Singapore, Australia, Japan, China, and the United States.
+Rainwater harvesting has gained particular popularity in developing countries where water scarcity is prominent, making rain one of the primary water sources for many.
+And while it remains a major water source for those regions, it continues to be a popular method of water collection for residents and businesses in developing countries such as Germany, Singapore, Australia, Japan, China, and the United States.

-Why then are more and more households and businesses relying on rainwater as an alternative source of water?
+Why are more and more households and businesses relying on rainwater as an alternative water source?